HumanTree92/VENT_Arma_3_Mods/README.md

 11) Near the Top Left you should see Load VENT Admin Menu & Click on that.
 12) Once the Admin Menu is Loaded do Key F6 & that Admin Menu should open.

-# VENT Admin Menu Keybinds
+# VENT Admin Menu Keybinds:
 * F6: Main GUI
 * F8: Debug Console
 * F3: Heal Yourself